Agoric/documentation/main/guides/zoe/README.md

 ## What is Zoe?

-Zoe is Agoric's smart contract framework.
+Zoe is the heart of Agoric's smart contract framework.
 Use Zoe to:

 - **Run your code on-chain**
 - **Mint new digital assets**